LEFT JOIN using SQL

 LEFT JOIN right_table_name tb2 ON tb1.id = tb2.id

-Applying Left Join Between Two Tables using SQL
+Applying a Left Join Between Two Tables using SQL

 In the following example, you’ll see how to apply a left join between: